 - A Master’s degree in public administration, public policy, business administration or an allied discipline may be substituted for one (1) year of the general experience.

-Applicants who do not submit the required letter of application, writing sample, and written statement to email@example.com by the closing date will not be considered.
-Hiring/promotional decisions will be based upon the written statement that is submitted, writing sample, past work history, and an interview with the state auditors.
+Only applicants who submit all requirements by the closing date will be considered.
+Promotional decisions will also be based upon past performance and an interview with the state auditors.
+Employment offers are contingent upon a satisfactory background check.